 Candidate information will be published in the issue of the Illinois Bulletin immediately preceding the state convention.

 Nominations for state office may also be made from the floor at the annual state convention.
-No one shall be nominated for any office whose consent to serve has not been first obtained in writing and who does not officially and publicly support the state legislative platform.
+No one shall be nominated for any office whose consent to serve has not been first obtained in writing and who does not officially or publicly speak against the state legislative platform.

 All candidates will be allowed at least two minutes to address the state convention body regarding their candidacy.